sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 .. image:: images/actions_summary_check.png
    :width: 600
-   :alt: Summary of Azure outputs on Checks tab
+   :alt: Summary of Action outputs on Checks tab

 On the left you should see the entire list of GitHub Actions checks.
 You can navigate between the jobs here.